sakshi30/agentic-rag/README.md

 # Agentic Rag

+How often do you wish your AI could do more than just repeat what it already knows?
+As someone who’s spent countless hours refining and tweaking AI systems, I can tell you that traditional models, while impressive, often feel like they’re stuck in a bubble limited to what they’ve been trained on.
+Here’s where Agentic RAG comes into the picture.

+In agentic RAG, the decision-making abilities of agentic AI meet the adaptability of retrieval-augmented generation (RAG).
+Together, they form a system that can independently access, reason with, and generate relevant information.

 ## Step 1: User query

 Whether it’s a simple query or a complex problem, it all starts with a question from the user.
 This is the spark that sets our pipeline in motion.